Ayoze Pérez

-Ayoze Pérez Gutiérrez (born 29 July 1993) is a Spanish professional footballer who plays as a forward or attacking midfielder for La Liga club Real Betis, on loan from Premier League club Leicester City.
+Ayoze Pérez Gutiérrez (born 29 July 1993) is a Spanish professional footballer who plays as an attacking midfielder or left winger for La Liga club Villarreal and the Spain national team.

-He began his career at hometown club CD Tenerife, where he received several personal awards for his performances in the 2013–14 Segunda División season before joining Newcastle for around €3 million.
+Pérez began his career at hometown club CD Tenerife, where he received several personal awards for his performances in the 2013–14 Segunda División season before joining Newcastle United for around €3 million, where he played for five seasons.
+In 2019, he moved to another English club, Leicester City, as he won the FA Cup and Community Shield two years later.
+In 2023, he was also loaned to Spanish club Real Betis with five months remaining on his Leicester contract, before he joined the club later that year on a free transfer.
+After one season with Betis, he joined Villarreal in 2024.

-Pérez has represented Spain internationally at under-21 level.
+Pérez previously represented Spain internationally at under-21 level.
+He made his debut with the senior team in June 2024, and was a part of their UEFA Euro 2024 winning squad.

 Club career

 Tenerife

 Born in Santa Cruz de Tenerife, Canary Islands, Pérez finished his formation with local club Tenerife, making his senior debut with the B-team in the 2011–12 season, in the fourth division.
 He appeared with the main squad in the third level in the following campaign, featuring in 16 matches and scoring once as the Blanquiazules returned to division two after a two-year absence.

 After impressing in the 2013 pre-season, Pérez played his first professional match on 18 August, starting in a 1–0 away defeat against Alcorcón.
 He scored his first goal in the "silver category" on 29 September, in a 1–0 home win over Real Madrid Castilla.

 On 23 March of the following year Pérez scored his first hat-trick of his career, starting in a 5–0 thrashing against Ponferradina.
 This was one of the performances which earned him the league's Player of the Month award, which he retained for a second consecutive time while his manager Álvaro Cervera won the equivalent.

 In October 2014, Pérez won the Breakthrough Player in the 2013–14 Segunda División and Best Attacking Midfielder in the 2013–14 Segunda División awards at the LFP Awards Ceremony.